pulumi/pulumi/CONTRIBUTING.md

 We'd love to jump straight into the code.
 Before we can do that, we have to talk about licenses for a moment.

-Licensing is very important to open source projects, because it helps ensure the software continues to be available under the terms the author desired.
-Lumi uses [the Apache 2.0 license]( https://github.com/pulumi/lumi/blob/master/LICENSE) to strike a balance between friction-free open contributing while still  allowing you to use the software however you would like to.
+Licensing is very important because it helps ensure the software continues to be available under the terms the author desired.
 The license tells you what rights you have that are provided by the copyright holder.
 It's important that the contributor fully understands what rights they are licensing and agrees to them.
 Sometimes the copyright holder isn't the contributor, such as when the contributor is doing the work on behalf of a company.